pillious/pi-photo-album/app/README.md

 }
 ```

+Startup script TODO:
+- start the polling service first.
+- wait ~10 seconds
+- then start the web service

 TODO
 [] server max payload is 128mb.
 The client shouldn't try to send more than that.
 [] resync after going offline.